 Mistake # 5: Incorrect Grammatical Constructions

 Speech forgives inaccuracies.
 Writing does not.
 Mistake-ridden speech gets into writings, redundant constructions appear, for example, “what.”
 Learners can start a sentence with an indicative “then” do not know how to build adverbial and participial phrases.
 Then, they violate the construction of complex sentences and use subordinate conjunctions incorrectly.The worst part is that they do not see the error, even when the teacher points to it.
 Syntactic and grammatical errors have deep roots.
 Only complexes of grammar exercises, where there are many tasks on the same topic, can fix this issue.
+For example you can use an essay editing service.

 Mistake # 6: Overcomplicating and -simplifying Sentences